 Income potential (also known as “profit potential”) is the difference between the revenue you expect to bring in minus the total cost associated with making your product.
 For instance, if you make handbags that sell for $150 each, and it costs you $75 to make it and another $15 to market them, your income potential is $60 per handbag.
 In other words, to determine your income potential you have to take a lot of factors into account, including industry trends, your overhead, costs, and your target market’s interest in what you have to offer.

 It is also important to note that calculating your income potential is still a simple projection and it doesn’t mean that income is guaranteed.
 You can create a more accurate income potential projection by taking your time and including all potential costs, including those that come with natural disasters or other extenuating circumstances.
+My work is connected with the reception of citizens.
+As a rule, it is stressful.
+I took a course of this drug to calm down.
+This is one of the drugs that really helped me, I became calmer and did not get nervous.
+Side effects were not observed, there was no drowsiness or retardation.
+Thanks to Ambien I became calmer and my mood is better.

 Here are 5 ways to determine your income potential: